 Words struck out at her.
 Girl.
 Alone.
 Price.

-Lavanya felt her stone flare up when her anger did.
+Lavanya felt her witchstone flare up when her anger did.
+It glowed purple shades on her light skin.
 She clutched it tight at the end of its chain.
 It calmed as she did.

 Radulf was right.
 These men had picked up another child and were most likely going to sell her off into the Trade.
 Poor thing.